 Cause Solution The cable is not securely connected.
 Ensure that the cable is securely attached to the network connector and that the other end of the cable is securely attached to the correct device.
-The cable is attached to the incorrect connector.
-Ensure that the cable is attached to the correct connector.
 There is a problem with the cable or a device at the other end of the cable.
 Ensure that the cable and device at the other end are operating correctly.
 The network controller is defective.
 Contact an authorized service provider.